 As a huge fan of noodles, I thoroughly enjoy Morioka's noodle cuisines.
 Try the 'Three Famous Noodles of Morioka' which are wanko-soba, reimen and jajamen.

 Wanko soba: If you are a fan of soba-noodles and love a challenge, I cannot recommend this enough.
 Have a waitress serve you shots of soba continuously until you indicate that you have had absolutely enough.
 The average amount of soba shots for women is about 30-40 bowls, and for men, about 50-60 bowls.
-If you get over 100 in some shops, you will get a certificate and a plaque (if I can do it, so can you!)!
+If you get over 100 in some shops, you will get a certificate and a plaque (my personal record is 130)!
 Reimen: A chilled noodle dish which originated in the northern part of the Korean Peninsula.
-Some adjustments were made by a Korean-born man to cater more to the pallets of the people of Morioka and from there, it became well-known all over Japan!
-Morioka Reimen is now certified as it's own brand.
+Some adjustments were made by a Korean-born citizen to cater more to the pallets of the people of Morioka and from there, it became famous all over Japan!
+Morioka Reimen is now certified as its own brand.
 Its mains components are firm-elastic noodles, beef broth, kimchi and have additional toppings such as cucumber, sesame seeds, beef and a slice of fruit (I mostly see watermelon but sometime it's pear or apple).
 Many locals of Iwate will finish off their yakiniku meal with this refreshing noodle dish.

 Jajamen: A warm-noodle dish which consists of miso-meat, a white noodle similar to udon and often has cucumber as a topping.
 This dish was inspired by the Chinese dish, 'Zhajiang-mein' but what makes Morioka Jajamen special is how you finish off the meal.
 Once you have finished eating the dish, ask for 'chitantan' and you will be given an egg to mix in with the left over miso-meat and poured a clear, hot soup.
 Now you have a delicious egg-y soup.